 |Number of pupils||177|

 |Two-year Fee||€23,000 per annum (scholarships available)|

 |Authorised IB Programmes||IBDP|

-UWC Adriatic is set in the picturesque village of Duino, near Trieste, in north-eastern Italy which was heavily influenced by political and ethnic divisions during World War I and the Second World War.
+UWC Adriatic is set in the seaside village of Duino, in north-east Italy, in an area strongly influenced by political and ethnic divisions during the two World Wars and just a few kilometers away from where the Iron Curtain once divided Western Europe from the communist bloc during the Cold War.
 By entering this arena of ethnic and historical complexity, UWC Adriatic has embraced an educational role of highly-charged political meaning and stepped into a world of extraordinary cultural diversity.

-Students can apply through their UWC national committee or through the UWC Global Selection Programme.
+Students can apply through the UWC national committee in their home country or through the UWC Global Selection Programme.